Mobile Algorithm Impact

 No need to stress… Navigate to Webmaster Tools and click on your site.
 If you don’t have a Webmasters Account you need to open one using your Gmail account, then submit and verify your site.
 The usability errors should display immediately once the site is added.

-Google have now also added “Mobile Usability” under “Search Traffic” drop-down menu.
+Google has now also added “Mobile Usability” under “Search Traffic” drop-down menu.
 Then click on each usability error to identify each error page.